 Since 2020, due to the pandemic lockdown, the work-from-home and learn-from-home new lifestyles triggered increasing demands for display and display drivers related products.
 The surging demand in display drivers caused the severe foundry capacity shortage, while the industry has no major expansion plan especially on the mature nodes we are primarily anchored to.
-To address the continuing foundry capacity shortage worldwide, we have entered into strategic agreements with our foundry partners in order to secure capacity to fulfill our business needs.
-We expect to enter into more additional strategic agreements to secure additional foundry capacity.
+To address the potential foundry capacity shortage worldwide, we had entered into strategic agreements with our foundry partners in order to secure capacity to fulfill our business needs.
 Under these strategic agreements, we are committed to purchasing a specific volume at fixed or variable prices.
 However, for both pricing agreements, there can be no assurance that these prices provided in the strategic agreements with our foundry partners will always remain competitive during the contract term.
 For example, in the event that the global semiconductor market changes due to foundry capacity expansion and/or shrunken customer demand, the fixed prices we agree to pay our foundry partners may become significantly higher than the then prevailing market price.
 The situation could materially adversely impact our pricing strategies, competitive position, profitability and results of operation.
 We may also be subject to contractual penalties if we are unable to purchase the committed volume from our foundry partners.
-In addition, since these strategic agreements with our foundry partners typically require us to make prepayments or refundable deposits to such foundry partners, one foundity and financial condition could be adversely affected.
+In addition, since these strategic agreements with our foundry partners typically require us to make prepayments or refundable deposits to such foundry partners, our cash flow, liquidity and financial condition could be adversely affected.